angular-package/error/README.md

 #### `ValidationError()`

 ![update]

+[2.0.0]: Adds template to the provided `message` instead of separate parameter and uses a new method [`setMessage()`][error-method-setmessage] to set message.
+Handle the callback for all instance methods with the callback parameter.

 Creates a new instance with the message.
 If the provided `message` is an [`object`][js-object], then its properties are assigned to the instance.